Fight mice and rats with Euthanox®

 To stay healthy, our food must be well protected against pests such as mice and rats.
 Particularly during transport and processing of the basic products, many pests occur.
 You can think of foods such as wheat, corn, sunflower, soy, cocoa, spices, barley etc…

-Due to the large supply of these foods in the halls, sheds and conveyor belts, fighting rats and mice is made more difficult.
-After all, there is an abundance of delicious food and the trained pest control must oppose this.
+Due to the large supply of these foods in the halls, corrals and conveyor belts, fighting rats and mice is made more difficult.
+After all, there is an abundance of delicious food and the trained pest control professional must oppose this.
 Often that fails.
 In those cases, gassing with Euthanox® may be the solution.

 Quickly filling a food hall with Euthanox® kills all mice and rats fast.
 This way, the nuisance caused by the vermin is solved quickly and effectively.

 The product consists of carbon dioxide, which is used under strict requirements.
 Although Euthanox® consists of carbon dioxide, it can only be purchased and used through a selected authorization holder such as the TCC-group.
 As with all biocidal control activities, Euthanox® must also be applied under strict requirements.
 Deviations or illegal use of carbon dioxide are seen as an economic offense and severely punished.

 The guest team constructs the installation and closes the building as airthight as possible.
 A safety zone is set up around the building.
 After various safety checks, the building is filled with carbon dioxide.
 This is very fast; the vermin are stunned and killed within a few minutes.
 The gas creeps into all corners and holes such as pallets, big bags, facades, suspended ceilings and the like.
 After the gas has been in the building for a certain time, the building is degassed and gas-free.
 Immediately afterwards, everyone can safely enter the mouse-free building again.